Raff vs Linode (Akamai Cloud): Pricing, Features, and Use Cases

 Linode (Akamai Cloud) Overview

 Linode is one of the most recognizable developer cloud brands in the VPS and infrastructure space, and now operates under Akamai Cloud.
-Its current offering spans a much broader cloud catalog than basic VPS hosting alone.
+Its current offering spans a broader cloud catalog than basic VPS hosting alone.
 In addition to compute, Linode offers managed Kubernetes through LKE, object storage, managed databases, App Platform, NodeBalancers, private networking, cloud firewalls, and a mature Quick Deploy Apps ecosystem.

 For buyers who want a broader global cloud footprint and more adjacent services already in production, Linode is the more mature platform today.
 For buyers who mainly want cost-effective infrastructure primitives and predictable bandwidth economics, Linode's extra platform surface area is not always a decisive advantage.